-Family Law, including Business Valuation and Litigation, Estate Division, Custody, Marital Agreements; Corporate Governance, General Contract & Business Issues, Construction, Extensive Personal Injury and Property Damage, and General Civil Litigation
+Family Law, including Business Valuation and Litigation, Estate Division, Custody, Marital Agreements; Corporate Governance, General Contract & Business Issues, Construction, Extensive Personal Injury and Property Damage, Catastrophic Injury and

 Because we operate at the intersection of law, business, and family issues, we utilize multiple channels to advocate for – and advance – our clients’ interests.

-The firm is dedicated to high-stakes advocacy for matters that involve substantial individual and business exposure, cutting-edge legal issues, and the family dynamic.
+The firm is dedicated to high-stakes advocacy for matters that involve substantial individual and business exposure, cutting-edge legal issues, death/catastrophic injury,

 Our advocacy is simple: focused, driven, hardcore.